General Data Protection Policy

 General staff guidelines

-Phototronics Scholastic collects and uses personal data to fulfil school requirements and prepare and deliver photographs.
+Phototronics Ltd collects and uses personal data to fulfil school requirements and prepare and deliver photographs.
 These rules describe how and where data should be safely stored.
 Questions about storing data safely can be directed to the IT manager or data controller.

 When data is stored on paper, it should be kept in a secure place where unauthorised people cannot see it.